-Media Research Center (MRC) states its mission is “to expose and neutralize the propaganda arm of the Left”.
-CNS News describe itself as a news source “for individuals, news organizations and broadcasters who put a higher premium on balance than spin and seek news that’s ignored or under-reported as a result of media bias by omission.”
+Media Research Center (MRC) states its mission is “to expose and neutralize the propaganda arm of the Left.”
+CNS News describes itself as a news source “for individuals, news organizations and broadcasters who put a higher premium on balance than spin and seek news that’s ignored or under-reported as a result of media bias by omission.”

 Funded by / Ownership

-CNS News’ parent company is conservative media watchdog Media Research Center (MRC).
-According to charitynavigator.org ratings, Media Research Center (MRC) was awarded with an overall 2/4 star rating and with a 1 Star financial rating.
-A Politico article states that Bozell keeps the wealthy donor that helped start up Media Research Center secret.
-To this day that donor is still unknown.
+CNS News’ parent company is a conservative media watchdog called Media Research Center (MRC).
+According to charitynavigator.org ratings, Media Research Center (MRC) was awarded an overall 2/4 star rating and a 1 Star financial rating.
+A Politico article states that Bozell keeps the wealthy donor that helped start up the Media Research Center secret.
+To this day, that donor is still unknown.